 I found a good deal online with wotif.com for this resort.
 We paid $110 per night and I really think if I had of paid more I would have been disappointed.
 I was told by someone else that the resort was recently purchased by someone in Cairns who had replaced all the heating units with something unsuitable for the climate (not surprising that explains the frozen heaters).
 I found it disappointing that I had to pay for the kids activities.
 I would expect people who are not staying at the resort to have to pay but really I think guests should not.
 When I checked the resort out online, there was nothing there that advised of this either.

 Would I return?
 Juries out…. not sure really, certainly not in winter.
 Other than the two issues highlighted I really enjoyed the resort.
 The location is great, the grounds are beautiful and the chalets have great character.
 Reasonable value for money (not sure I would pay full price though) and the staff where friendly and helpful (other than the heating situation which they were unable to assist with anyway).
+There is quite a lot of options for Tamar Valley accommodation so I would probably stay elsewhere if I returned.

 Have you stayed at the Tamar Valley Resort?
 Would love to hear about your experience in the comments below.